 During 2015, The Freedom Association promoted Magna Carta across England and Wales.
 This promotion includes two books produced with the generous support of The Federalist Society for Law and Public Policy and The Global Philanthropic Trust.
 Copies of the first of these books, published by The Hampden Trust and sponsored by the Federalist Society, were distributed at events across England whilst the book produced by the Global Philanthropic Trust was sent to every maintained school in England and Wales.

-The political agenda has now moved and the Government is due to introduce plans for a new British Bill of Rights, which will be debated by Parliament in due course.
-In order to inform the process, The Freedom Association has contributed to the Political and Constitutional Reform Committee’s call for evidence regarding a ‘new Magna Carta’, written blogs and opinion pieces and is campaigning for any British Bill of Rights to be based on English legal principles laid out in Magna Carta.
+The political agenda has now moved and in order to inform the process, The Freedom Association has contributed to the Political and Constitutional Reform Committee’s call for evidence regarding a ‘new Magna Carta’, written blogs and opinion pieces and is campaigning for any British Bill of Rights to be based on English legal principles laid out in Magna Carta.